 Prep.
 Preheat the oven to 350º F. Line a rimmed baking sheet with parchment paper to prevent your granola from sticking to the pan.

 Add ingredients to a mixing bowl.
-Add the oats, nuts, salt, cinnamon (if using), melted coconut oil or olive oil, honey or maple syrup, and vanilla extract to a large bowl.
-If you are also including chia seed and/ or hemp seeds, include those as well.
+Add the oats, nuts, salt, cinnamon (if used), melted coconut or olive oil, honey or maple syrup, and vanilla extract to a large bowl.
+If you are also including chia seeds and/ or hemp seeds, include those.

 Mix well.
 Stir together until all of the ingredients are well combined.